make a difference now

 It is often said that the kitchen is the heart of any house.
-That is where our food is prepared and a lot of the bonding in families take place.
+That is where our food is prepared and a lot of the family bonding takes place.
 For so many of the families, the place where they cook is small, dark and unventilated, using equipment that is not fit for handling food we put into our bodies.

-We want to install basic kitchens, ranging from a few cupboards, to gas cookers to fridges, for families in need.
+We want to install basic kitchens, for families in need.
 With your contribution and through our connections, to promote recycling of existing products and to keep costs at a minimum, we want to try and make use of second hand kitchens whenever possible, installing appropriate items that fit the families needs so they can prepare meals.

 Um Mohammed is a divorced mother of 5, having her mentally and physically disabled sister living with them in Ashrafieh, Amman.
 Without work, no support from the rest of the extended family and only basic social welfare benefits, putting money towards anything other than bare necessities is out of the question.
 We want to help.

 Kitchen falling apart

 Spacious and organised

 TOTAL COST OF KITCHEN: $500

 Nidaa is a young mother of 3 children with a husband that is serving a 10-year prison sentence.
 With no access to social welfare, she teaches part time trying to make ends meet.
 While barely enough to bring home bare necessities, including medicine to her sick son, it’s not enough to put any money towards improving the state of her kitchen.

 THIS KITCHEN IS IN EXECUTION MODE!